 - salt and pepper to taste

-- Place the onions and butter in your pot.
+- Place the onions and butter in your dutch oven or large pot.
 Cook on low to medium heat until the onions are browned.

 - Remove the browned onions from the pot and place on a plate until later.